Clan MacTavish: Revival

-The search for the rightful heir to the Chiefship of Clan MacTavish was found when Mrs. Margaret MacLeaod was writing The Letters of Letitia Hargrave (Letitia MacTavish Hargrave was the daughter of Sheriff Dugald MacTavish at Campbeltown, Kintrye, Scotland) for the Champlain Society.
+The search for the rightful heir to the Chiefship of Clan MacTavish was found when Mrs. Margaret MacLeod was writing The Letters of Letitia Hargrave (Letitia MacTavish Hargrave was the daughter of Sheriff Dugald MacTavish at Campbeltown, Kintrye, Scotland) for the Champlain Society.
 Mrs. MacLeod's husband, Allan MacLeod, M.D., had taken over the medical practice of one James MacTavish, son of Governor William MacTavish, HBC, at Red River.
-Mrs. MacLoed stumbled onto the connection through her research and wrote to the Lord Lyon King of Arms, who in turn had contacted the MacTavish family in Canada in 1950, advising them of the heir-ship and urging J.W.
+Mrs. MacLeod stumbled onto the connection through her research and wrote to the Lord Lyon King of Arms, who in turn had contacted the MacTavish family in Canada in 1950, advising them of the heirship and urging J.W.
 MacTavish to Matriculate.
 John William MacTavish (J.W.) was informed from his service in World War I, living on a small government pension, and did not matriculate, even though Lord Lyon reached out to J.W. while he was at Queen Mary Veterans' Hospital in Montreal, Canada.

 Clan MacTavish experienced a dormancy of 200 years when Lachlan MacTavish was the last Chief to register at that time.
 The dormancy ended in 1997 when Edward Stewart Dugald MacTavish of Dunardry matriculated.
-His son, Steven Edward Dugald MacTavish of Dunardry is the current Chief of Clan MacTavish.
+His son Steven Edward Dugald MacTavish of Dunardry is the current Chief of Clan MacTavish.

-William MacTavish, Hudson's Bay Company Governor of Assiniboia and Rupert's Land (afterward Manitoba) whose great-grandson, Edward Stewart Dugald MacTavish of Dunardry, was enrolled by the Court of tord Lyon on 23 July 1997 and granted the Arms and Title of Chief of the Clan MacTavish of Dunardry, and Chief of the Name and Arms of MacTavish, being so recognized, he became the 26th Chief of the Clan in an unbroken line.
+William MacTavish, Hudson's Bay Company Governor of Assiniboia and Rupert's Land (afterward Manitoba) whose great-grandson, Edward Stewart Dugald MacTavish of Dunardry, was enrolled by the Court of Lord Lyon on 23 July 1997 and granted the Arms and Title of Chief of the Clan MacTavish of Dunardry, and Chief of the Name and Arms of MacTavish, being so recognized, he became the 26th Chief of the Clan in an unbroken line.
 He died on 19 June 2005 at his home in Vancouver, BC.
-He is succeeded by his only son and heir, the 27th Chief, Steven Edward Dugald MacTavish of Dunardry, a member of the Standing Council of Scottish Chiefs.
+He was succeeded by his only son and heir, the 27th Chief, Steven Edward Dugald MacTavish of Dunardry, a member of the Standing Council of Scottish Chiefs.